 For all other applications, consideration will need to be given to the unique circumstances of an individual’s case so that an accurate fee estimate can be provided.

-If you would like to speak with our Family Law Team about your divorce, please contact our office.
+If you would like to speak with our Family Lawyers about your divorce, please contact our office for a free initial consultation.
+We have offices all over NSW including Gosford, Central Coast, Newcastle, Wollongong and Sydney.